Integral Of Cos^-1 X

 Published on 2023-04-14

-Introduction to integral of cos-1x
+Introduction to integration of cos inverse x

 In calculus, the integral is a fundamental concept that assigns numbers to functions to define displacement, area, volume, and all those functions that contain a combination of tiny elements.
 It is categorized into two parts, definite integral and indefinite integral.
 The process of integration calculates the integrals.
 This process is defined as finding an antiderivative of a function.

-The integral of cos^-1x is an antiderivative of sine function which is equal to x cos-1x – √(1 - x2)+ c.
+The integration of cos-1x is an antiderivative of sine function which is equal to x cos-1x – √(1 - x2)+ c.
 It is also known as the reverse derivative of sine function which is a trigonometric identity.
 The inverse trigonometric function cos is written as cos^-1x or arccos x.
 The range of cos inverse lies from 0 to pi and the range lies from -1 to 1.

 The formula of integral of sin contains integral sign, coefficient of integration and the function as sine.
 It is denoted by ∫(cos-1x)dx.
 In mathematical form, the integral of sin-1x is: